 Thoughts on Budapest

 All in all I totally loved every minute that I was in Budapest.
-I could not recommend it any more whether in summer or winter this city incredible and highly recommend that you visit!!
+We loved exploring during Christmas it is our favourite time of year and love visiting Christmas markets around Europe.
+Budapest is by far the best one we have visited.
+So many incredible things to pick up whether it be food or souvenirs.
+I could not recommend it any more whether in summer or winter this city incredible and highly recommend that you book a flight ASAP!!

 Do you love a festive break as much as I do?
 Have a read of my another christmas break in Lucerne, Switzerland... or check out fellow blogger Bryony from Travels and More's festive trip to Bratislava - Here

 let me know what you thought about it in the comments below or on twitter